How I Digitally Capture Videotapes

 Photo of my video capture components

-The VCR will get swapped out as described below, but the other parts of my pipeline haven't changed in over a year.
+The VCR will get swapped out as described below, but the other parts of my pipeline haven't changed in a long time.

 VCR

-The main component of any capture setup, and the one that will determine the overall quality of everything, is your VCR (or camcorder or whatever else you happen to be capturing from.)
-If the output of your VCR doesn't look good, you're all but guaranteed that nothing further on down your processing pipeline will either.
+The main component of any capture setup, and the one that determines the overall quality of everything, is your VCR (or camcorder, or whatever else you happen to be capturing from).
+If the output of your VCR doesn't look good, you're all but guaranteed that nothing further down your processing pipeline will look good either.

 VCRs are precision mechanical devices, and unfortunately there's a lot that can go wrong with them.
-Tiny differences between units can also mean that a tape that plays well in one VCR may not play as well in another, even one of the exact same model.
-For this reason, I have several VCRs in my arsenal, even multiples of the same format.
-Something that doesn't look good in one VCR may very well look better in another.
-Later VCRs, from the early 2000s, tend to have more features for the correction of video output, and those can make a huge difference as well.
-Here's some of the VHS VCRs I use:
+Tiny differences between units can also mean that a tape which plays well in one VCR may not play as well in another, even one of the exact same model.
+For this reason, I keep several VCRs on hand, including multiples of the same format.
+Something that doesn't look good in one VCR may very well look better in another, so having several models lets me get additional opinions on each tape.
+Later VCRs, from the early 2000s, tend to have more features for correcting video output, and those can make a huge difference as well.
+Here are the main VCRs I use:

 • JVC HR-S9800U – This S-VHS VCR is my main unit for capture.
 It has several features for improving output quality, including a built-in TBC (more on that in a moment).
 It also has a dynamic drum, which allows the video heads to pivot for more accurate tracking.
 Later JVC models (HR-S9600 and higher) are generally sought-after by video archivists.